 \subsubsection{Participants}

-Twenty-three journalists participated in the workshop with the goal of sketching out a news-oriented benchmark informed by a community of practitioners in the domain.
-These participants all had some experience working with or developing AI in news contexts, reflecting expertise in data journalism, reporting, or product development/management, and represented a range of U.S. news organizations or, in a few cases, academic institutions where they now taught journalism.
-Six researchers functioned as rapporteurs at the workshop, moderating discussions among the participants, and leading note-taking activities.
-Consent was obtained from all participants for researchers to observe and analyze notes and discussions from the workshop.
+Twenty-three journalism practitioners participated in the workshop (Details in Table \ref{tab:participant}).
+We recruited these participants via a purposive sampling method \cite{campbell2020purposive}, where members of the research team identified and invited individuals in the field of journalism who had experience working with or developing generative AI tools for news.
+We intentionally selected individuals to represent a range of organization types (from legacy media to academic institutions), roles and expertise (from reporting and editing, to product design and management), and years in the field.
+In addition to the invited participants, six researchers received training beforehand and functioned as rapporteurs at the workshop, moderating discussions among the participants and taking notes on discussions.
+Consent was obtained from all participants for researchers to observe and analyze written artifacts and discussion notes from the workshop.